-I was born in Argentina, grew up and live in Switzerland, studied Cinematography in Italy and work anywhere in the world.
-On the one hand, I'm a cosmopolitan person, on the other, a stranger.
+I was born in Argentina, grew up and live in Switzerland, studied Cinematography in Italy, and work anywhere in the world.
+On the one side, I'm a cosmopolitan person, on the other, a stranger.
 It seems to me that if you wanna be a good cinematographer, you need to be a bit of such an outsider.
 It is necessary to be present close to the action but stay a little apart to look at what is happening from a different angle.

 Growing up, I got some artistic influences from my family.
-My grandma was an artist, my grandpa was a poet and my mother is a journalist for the Swiss Television.
+My grandma was an artist, my grandpa was a poet and my mother is a journalist for Swiss Television.
 Since I was a child I was surrounded and immersed in the world of art and film making, although at that time I was much more attracted to the career of a professional cyclist.
-During my studies at the Cinema School in Milan I started to work for the TV as a cableman.
-Actually, I did not feel myself like an ordinary worker, I was really inspired by some kind of mission we do.
+During my studies at the Cinema School in Milan, I started to work for the TV as a cableman.
+Actually, I did not feel like an ordinary worker, I was really inspired by some kind of mission we do.

-Cinema is when a whole group of people get together to create something that no one is completely imagining.
+Cinema is when a whole group of people gets together to create something that no one is completely imagining.
 This is a search for how to express what is written down but not yet shown.
-When you find a certain angle, or movement, or a special interaction of the camera, the space and the person inside this space this is a striking discovery.
+When you find a certain angle, or movement, or a special interaction of the camera, the space, and the person inside this space this is a striking discovery.
 As it existed before but became apparent only after you discovered it.

 The cinematographer's function is to build a bridge between the audience and what is in front of the camera.
-In the same time we all need to remain inconspicuous - only then the interaction between the actors and the audience will be truly complete.
+At the same time we all need to remain inconspicuous - only then the interaction between the actors and the audience will be truly complete.

 I almost had no idea what I was doing when I made my first feature movie, it was a challenge and it was really great.
 I live and work like that.
-It is very encouragingly to change way of view because it gives you the courage to make magic on the set and even mistakes that teach us a lot and give sometimes the best results.
+It is very encouraging to change your way of view because it gives you the courage to make magic on the set and even mistakes that teach us a lot and give sometimes the best results.